Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 What are examples of a breach of employment contract?

-There are various examples of both employers and employee breaching their employment contracts.
+There are several examples of both employers and employee breaching their employment contracts.
 The following may be helpful for anyone trying to ascertain exactly what constitutes a breach of contract claim.

 Common examples of an employer breach of contract

-We've discussed what can happen to you if you breach your contractual terms, so let's explore some scenarios:
+We have discussed what can happen to you if you breach your contractual terms, so let us explore some scenarios:

 - Wrongful dismissal.

-- Changes to working hours and other terms of the employment contract without proper notice and fair procedure, this is a new statutory Code of Practice on Dismissal and Re-engagement must now be followed.
+- Changes to working hours and other terms of the employment contract without proper notice and fair procedure.
+This is a new statutory Code of Practice on Dismissal and Re-engagement and must now be followed.

-- Withdrawing unconditional job offer after the candidate has accepted.
+- Withdrawing an unconditional job offer after the candidate has accepted.

 - Failure to follow appropriate procedures for grievances, disciplinary actions, and dismissals.